goetzk/tendenci-community/paper-cuts.rst

 - https://www.tendenci.com/developers/ makes a call out for contributors (of various kinds), but then issues like https://github.com/tendenci/tendenci/issues/692 make contributions harder (TBC: does it?)

-TODO: open bug on tendenci: ship all available docs (known to be relevant to a release) in project installs? build a -doc package which includes it? the current shipped docs are pretty sparse. find some other way to contact tendenci, i don't remember the last time an email of mine was responded to.
+TODO: open bug on tendenci: ship all available docs (known to be relevant to a release) in project installs? build a -doc package which includes it? the current shipped docs are pretty sparse.